What Does it Mean to Study Physician Assisting?

 A physician's assistant (PA) is an integral part of healthcare service.
-Working with a supervising physician, the PA plays a key role in offices, hospitals, and care facilities across the country.
-While medical assistants complete routine administrative, clinical, and clerical duties, physician assistants undertake formal training to provide a comprehensive range of clinical services.
+Working with a supervising physician, the PA plays a key role in offices, hospitals and care facilities across the country.
+While medical assistants complete routine administrative and clerical duties, physician assistants perform a comprehensive range of more clinical services.

 With the support of the delegating physician, PAs provide preventative healthcare as well as therapeutic and diagnostic services.
 Physician assistants take medical histories and update charts.
 They conduct physical examinations of patients and treat them.
 They order and interpret diagnostic tests so they can diagnose patients and initiate therapy.
 A PA also treats minor injuries such as sprains, lacerations, or simple fractures.

 Conferring with physicians and nurses on treatment plans, physician assistants develop and implement programs of treatment and they advise patients on prevention and therapy.
 They are also expected to oversee medical emergencies that may arise during their work.
 In all but three states, physician assistants may prescribe medication to patients.